-You are responsible for your flight arrangements to and from Potsdam.
+Potsdam University arranges your airport transfer to and from Potsdam.
 There are options for direct flights to Berlin from the US.
-Please schedule your flight to arrive in Berlin's Tegel Airport (TXL) in the late morning or early afternoon May 24.
-As flights to Europe from the US are overnight, this means scheduling your flight to leave on May 23.
+Please schedule your flight to arrive in Berlin's Tegel Airport (TXL) in the late morning or early afternoon May 21.
+As flights to Europe from the US are overnight, this means scheduling your flight to leave the evening of Monday, May 20.
 Information about airport pickup will be provided by your Program Director.